twbs/bootstrap/site/content/docs/5.1/migration.md

 - <span class="badge bg-danger">Breaking</span> `.form-text` no longer sets `display`, allowing you to create inline or block help text as you wish just by changing the HTML element.

+- Form controls no longer used fixed `height` when possible, instead deferring to `min-height` to improve customization and compatibility with other components.

 - Validation icons are no longer applied to `<select>`s with `multiple`.

 - Rearranged source Sass files under `scss/forms/`, including input group styles.